v3nom1/webapp-testing-checklist/README.md

 # webapp-testing-checklist
-A checklist for web application penetration testing using OWASP
+A checklist for web application penetration testing.
+This checklist was created using OWASP standard.

 Contribution
 Your contributions and suggestions are welcome.